Striving to further the profession with diverse opportunities in continuing education, advocacy, ethics awareness, and networking.

 A.) A paper will be judged according to the following standards:

-B.) Materials that have been prepared for specific research purposes, in addition to longer form research previously included in the MTA’s Journal of Technical Analysis and monthly newsletter Technically Speaking are eligible for submission.
+B.) Materials that have been prepared for specific research purposes, in addition to longer form research previously included in the CMT Association’s Journal of Technical Analysis and monthly newsletter Technically Speaking are eligible for submission.

 Examples of materials prepared for research purposes include: materials prepared for academic websites, materials published on non-commercial sites, and papers prepared as research for clients (i.e. whitepapers).